Conformal invariance of boundary touching loops of FK Ising model: Proof of Theorem

 \subsection{Acknowledgements}

 A.K. was financially supported by the Academy of Finland.
 Both authors were supported by the Swiss NSF, NCCR SwissMAP and ERC AG COMPASP.
 A part of this research was done during A.K.'s participation in programs ``Conformal Geometry'' at the Simons Center for Geometry and Physics, Stony Brook University, and ``Random Geometry'' at the Isaac Newton Institute for Mathematical Sciences, University of Cambridge.
+We thank the anonymous referees for their valuable comments.